 Returns, Cancellations, & Exchanges

 - I am leaving the University and do not need my permit anymore.
 Can I get a refund?

 - I will only need my permit for half the year.
 Can I get a refund?

 - How do I cancel/return my permit?

 - I have a garage permit, how do I return my RFID unit?

 - RFID units can be returned to PTS office, dropped off at garage cashier booths, or mailed to us.
 We recommend obtaining a return receipt for your personal records and keeping it for six months.

-Permit holders not renewing for following permit year and graduating students need to return RFID units by end of August.
-For units mailed, it is suggested to obtain tracking information.
+Permit holders not renewing for the following permit year and graduating students need to return RFID units by end of August.
+For units mailed, we suggest obtaining tracking information.
 RFID units should be placed in a cardboard or bubble-pack mailer to prevent them from tearing the envelope and getting lost when processing through the mail system.

 Permits may be mailed to: